AbeHandler/website/_posts/2025-8-19-dsr-theory.md

 Note that in Gregor & Jones the "kernel theories" from Walls et al. (1992) are called "justificatory knowledge."
 So in a way strategy #5 contains strategy #4.

-Phew.
-OK so that lays out the five strategies that DSR researchers use to apply "theory" in their work.
-I think there are two key takeaways.

 ## Takeaways

 Phew.
 OK so that lays out the five strategies that DSR researchers use to apply "theory" in their work.
 I think there are two key takeaways.

 - First, based on this analysis, the word "theory" is a little bit overloaded in contemporary DSR.
-Theory can mean background knowledge, use of a kernel theory (Walls et al., 1992), or a full-fledged design theory Gregor & Jones, 2007).
+Theory can mean background knowledge, use of a kernel theory (Walls et al., 1992), or a full-fledged design theory (Gregor & Jones, 2007).
 Because the meaning of "theory" is a little ambiguous within DSR, I think it makes sense for researchers to clearly communicate how they are applying "theory" in their own papers, and how this choice aligns with prior work.

 - Second, based on this analysis, "theory" does seem to be optional in design science research, especially at ISR.
 In the past, I have abandoned projects because I could not see a path towards a theoretical contribution.
 But in some cases, it may be OK to submit a DSR paper without theory.